oMegaPB/aesqlite/README.md

 # aesqlite
-My wrapper for sqlite with AES encryption support
+Wrapper for sqlite with AES encryption support